keift/blog/linux/install-zapret.md

 Zapret only bypasses DPI restrictions.
 But it does not set up a DNS for us.
 We need to do that ourselves.
 We are using Stubby here.

 We've used Yandex DNS here with Russian users in mind.
-However, other provider alternatives are also available if you prefer:
+However, other provider alternatives are also available if you prefer.

 - [Cloudflare DNS](https://keift.gitbook.io/blog/linux/install-stubby#alternative-cloudflare-dns-recommended)
 - [Google DNS](https://keift.gitbook.io/blog/linux/install-stubby#alternative-google-dns)